Leatherland (top centre) with two of his brothers and their wives (c1930)

 Brocklehurst Avenue, Macclesfield where daughter Irene was born

 Leatherland moved to Macclesfield because he had a new job, his first full time post as a journalist.
-He became Chief Reporter and Sub-Editor on a local newspaper, the Macclesfield Courier.
+He was Chief Reporter and Sub-Editor on a local newspaper, the Macclesfield Courier.

 A year later he married Mollie Morgan, who came from Shareshill, Staffordshire.
 In 1923 they had their first child, a daughter, Irene.